fmarino-ipzs/eid-it-wallet-docs/docs/en/pid-eaa-issuance.rst

 1. The flow starts when the User opens the Wallet Instance: this step MAY be triggered either by a notification sent by the Credential Issuer (using e.g., one of the out-of-band communication contacts registered during the Issuance flow).
 2. Regardless of the Digital Credental revocation mechanism supported, if the Wallet Instance.

-   - only supports Status List and does not have a valid Status Token for a stored Digital Credential, Wallet Instance MUST retrieve a fresh one following the flow described in Section :ref:`OAuth Status Lists <OAuth Status Lists>`.
+   - only supports Status List and does not have a valid Status Token for a stored Digital Credential, Wallet Instance MUST retrieve a fresh one following the flow described in Section :ref:`credential-revocation:OAuth Status Lists`.
 If any Digital Credential has status set to ``0x03`` - ``UPDATE`` or ``0x04`` - ``ATTRIBUTE_UPDATE``; or else
-   - together with the Credential Issuer additionally support Status Assertion and the Wallet Instance does not have a valid Status Assertion for a stored Digital Credential, the Wallet Instance MAY retrieve a fresh one following the flow described in Section :ref:`OAuth Status Assertions <OAuth Status Assertions>`.
+   - together with the Credential Issuer additionally support Status Assertion and the Wallet Instance does not have a valid Status Assertion for a stored Digital Credential, the Wallet Instance MAY retrieve a fresh one following the flow described in Section :ref:`credential-revocation:OAuth Status Assertions`.
 If any Digital Credentials has the ``credential_status_type`` set to ``INVALID``, the Wallet Instance MUST verify the ``credential_status_detail.state`` claim.
 If this claim is set to ``UPDATE`` or ``ATTRIBUTE_UPDATE``, then

      the Wallet Instance MUST check if the related Access Tokens are still valid.
 If the Access Token is valid, then step 3 MAY be skipped.

-3. If the Access Token is expired and the Wallet Instance still has a valid Refresh Token, the Wallet Instance MUST obtain a new Access Token starting a Refresh Token Flow, according to Section :ref:`Refresh Token Flow <Refresh Token Flow>`.
+3. If the Access Token is expired and the Wallet Instance still has a valid Refresh Token, the Wallet Instance MUST obtain a new Access Token starting a Refresh Token Flow, according to Section :ref:`pid-eaa-issuance:Refresh Token Flow`.
 The Refresh Token Flow enables the Wallet Instance to obtain a new Refresh Token and a new DPoP Access Token to refresh the Digital Credential.
 If the Refresh Token is expired, a new Issuance Flow authenticating the User is required.
-4. The Wallet Instance MUST use a valid DPoP Access Token to retrieve the new Digital Credential requesting it to the Credential endpoint following the steps from 12 to 22 of Figure 9 in Section :ref:`Low-Level Issuance Flow <Low-Level Issuance Flow>`.
+4. The Wallet Instance MUST use a valid DPoP Access Token to retrieve the new Digital Credential requesting it to the Credential endpoint following the steps from 12 to 22 of Figure 9 in Section :ref:`pid-eaa-issuance:Low-Level Issuance Flow`.
 When the new Digital Credential is successfully stored in the secure storage, the Wallet Instance MUST delete the previous one.

 .. note::